-The Group has a cash at bank position at 31 December 2018 of TUSD 43,315 (31 December 2017: TUSD 230,212).
-The amounts outstanding on the total committed capital of the investments as of 31 December 2018 are TUSD 46,291 (31 December 2017: TUSD 52,715) which are callable at any time.
+The Group has a cash at bank position at 31 December 2019 of TUSD 13,023 (31 December 2018: TUSD 43,315).
+The amounts outstanding on the total committed capital of the investments as of 31 December 2019 are TUSD 45,798 (31 December 2018: TUSD 46,291) which are in general callable at any time.
 These amounts are off balance sheet and may be called up over the life of the investments.
-All of these open commitments, if called at all, will be covered by distributions from the more mature investments as well as by cash and cash equivalents.
+However, the bulk of the capital is drawn during the investment period of the private equity funds which lasts typically five years after the launch of the fund.
+All of these open commitments, if called at all, will be covered by distributions from the more mature investments, by cash and cash equivalents and potentially selling of investments on the secondary market.